MSc Socio-Legal StudiesFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-You will take optional subjects up to a value of 30 credit points, chosen from across most of the Faculty of Social Sciences and Law and beyond.
+You will study three core units in the School of Sociology, Politics and International Studies and two core units in the Law School.
+You will take optional units up to a value of 30 credit points, chosen from across most of the Faculty of Social Sciences and Law.
 Units designed especially for the MSc offered by the School of Sociology, Politics and International Studies are usually worth 20 credit points each.
 Units in the Law School are taken along alongside LLM students, and are each worth 30 credit points.

 The dissertation accounts for 60 credit points.
 It should build on the optional units and develop the approaches taken in the core units.
 You will be expected to demonstrate an ability to: